What is a SharePoint farm?

 Table of contents

-It forms the backbone of SharePoint’s architecture, enabling organizations to deploy, manage, and scale their SharePoint applications.
-Each server in the farm plays a specific role, such as hosting databases, running web applications, or managing search services, and they all collaborate to deliver a unified platform for content management, collaboration, and communication.
+It forms the backbone of SharePoint's architecture, enabling organizations to deploy, manage, and scale their SharePoint applications.
+Each server in the farm plays a specific role, such as hosting databases, running web applications, or managing search services, and they all collaborate to deliver a unified SharePoint experience.

 SharePoint farm server types

-- Web Servers: Handle incoming web requests and serve web pages to users.
+- Web front-end servers: Handle user requests and serve SharePoint pages to browsers.

 Single vs multi-farm